Demystify the world of Economics (macro and micro) far beyond any textbook.

 This "Next-Generation Textbook" powers a new way of thinking.

-We believe this Thinkwell program truly is from—and for—the next generation, because it doesn't look anything like traditional textbooks.
-Instead, this comprehensive study of Economics (macro and micro) features a fascinating combination of multimedia online lectures and applications.
+We believe this Thinkwell program truly is from—and for—the next generation, because it doesn't look anything like traditional economics textbooks.
+Instead, this comprehensive course in Economics (macro and micro) features a fascinating combination of multimedia online lectures and applications.

 In fact, here's what you can expect from the Thinkwell Economics program: